-Part of: Autumn 2023: Online Translation Workshops Translate Persian poet Farzaneh Ghavami with Alireza Abiz
+Part of: Autumn 2023: Online Translation Workshops Translate Persian poetry by Farzaneh Ghavami with Alireza Abiz

 Online Via Zoom